achatto1/achatto1.github.io/_pages/about.md

 **M.S. dissertation topic:** *A probabilistic framework for constructing temporal relations in Monte Carlo trajectories*.

 ## Research Interests
-My current research is on developing Machine Learning (ML) algorithms whose decision-making process is human interpretable (users may not be ML experts themselves).
-As ML algorithms are deployed in critical decision-making areas like finance and healthcare, the interpretability of these algorithms is essential!
-To know more about my work, visit Projects.
+My current research involves developing Machine Learning (ML) algorithms that not only make accurate predictions but also provide human-interpretable explanations for their predictions (the users of these algorithms may not be ML experts themselves).
+Given that ML algorithms are increasingly being deployed in critical decision-making areas such as finance and healthcare, ensuring the interpretability of these algorithms is essential.
+For more information about my work, please visit the Projects section.

 Apart from developing ML algorithms, I am also keenly interested in their application in biology.
 In the past, I worked on developing ML techniques to understand the unfolding of biomolecules (proteins + RNAs) from their molecular dynamic trajectories.
-To know more about this work, visit Projects.
+To know more about this work, visit the Projects section.